LERCAutomation/DataExtractor-UserGuide/introduction/introduction.rst

 Benefits
 ========

-There are a number of clear benefits to using the Data Extractor Tool for carrying out routine data extractions for stakeholders.
+There are a number of clear benefits to using the Data Extractor tool for carrying out routine data extractions for stakeholders.

 1. The tool, by encapsulating and automating the process, saves considerable time over carrying out these extractions manually.
 #.
 Both the process and the outputs of the extraction are standardised, therefore minimising the risk of user error that is present in a manual extraction.